edwards-bird-lab/bird_genomics_review/phylogenomic_stats_figure/readme.md

                    nrow = 1)

 # extract the legend from one of the plots
-# (clearly the whole thing only makes sense if all plots
-# have the same legend, so we can arbitrarily pick one.)
+# clearly the whole thing only makes sense if all plots have the same legend, in this case they do so just pick one
 legend_a <- get_legend(fig2a + theme(legend.position = "bottom"))

-# add the legend underneath the row we made earlier
+# add the legend underneath the plots
-# of one plot (via rel_heights).
 fig2 <- plot_grid(fig2, legend_a, ncol = 1, rel_heights = c(.5, .075))
 fig2
 ```